-Part IV: The Lesson from Fermat's Last Theorem
+Fermat's Last Theorem

-Simple-sounding though it may be, that "reversal" of the Theorem of Pythagoras was not actually proved for about 400 years.
-Imagine that: four hundred years, during which no one found any example of three numbers that fit that equation, for any exponent greater than 2.
+Simple-sounding though it may be, the "etxtened" Theorem of Pythagoras was proved... after about 400 years.
+Imagine that: four hundred years, during which not one person ever found any example of three numbers that fit that equation, for any exponent greater than 2.

 I never forget the time spent by those tireless and for the most part nameless mathematicians who spent untold and undocumented hours, trying to solve Fermat's Last Theorem - and failing.
 Eventually, after 400 years, their cumulative efforts were rewarded, when one of their number offered what is generally regarded as proof - 89 pages' worth.